How to watch a rare total solar eclipse across eastern Canada this year

 According to NASA's calculations, the total eclipse will begin to peak in Canada in the minutes before 3:15 pm local time for communities near the north shore of Lake Erie in southwestern Ontario.
 Minutes later, it will be visible near Lake Ontario – but not in Toronto – and then southern Quebec.
 After 4:30 pm Atlantic daylight time, central New Brunswick and then western P.E.I. will see the full display before it appears over Newfoundland after 5:10 local time.

-This map shows where and when a total solar eclipse will be visible over Canada on April 8, 2024.
+This map shows where and when to catch the total solar eclipse in Ontario and Quebec on April 8, 2024.
 (Michael Zeiler/GreatAmericanEclipse.com)

 Canadian towns and cities with clear views include Port Dover, Niagara Falls, Hamilton, Belleville, Kingston, Cornwall, Sherbrooke, Saint-Georges, Fredericton and Miramichi.
 Parts of southern Montreal will be able to glimpse the phenomena, but likely not the northern part of the island.
 In Nova Scotia, just the northernmost tip of Cape Breton Island will quickly see the total eclipse around 4:40 pm local time, according to the website eclipse2024.org.